Guanfacine: Pharmacodynamics

 Guanfacine is a highly selective agonist of the α_{2A}-adrenergic receptor, with low affinity for other receptors.
-However, it is also a serotonin 5-HT_{2B} receptor agonist.
+It is also a serotonin 5-HT_{2B} receptor agonist.

 Guanfacine works by activating α_{2A}-adrenoceptors within the central nervous system.
 This leads to reduced peripheral sympathetic outflow and thus a reduction in peripheral sympathetic tone, which lowers both systolic and diastolic blood pressure.

 In ADHD, guanfacine is thought to work by strengthening the regulation of attention and behavior by the prefrontal cortex.
 These enhancing effects on prefrontal cortical functions are believed to be due to drug stimulation of post-synaptic α_{2A}-adrenoceptors on dendritic spines, and are not dependent on activation of pre-synaptic α_{2A}-adrenoceptors.
-Cyclic adenosine monophosphate (cAMP)-mediated opening of HCN and KCNQ channels is inhibited, which enhances prefrontal cortical synaptic connectivity and neuronal firing.
+Cyclic adenosine monophosphate (cAMP)- and calcium-mediated opening of HCN, SK3 and KCNQ channels is inhibited, which enhances prefrontal cortical synaptic connectivity and neuronal firing., mechanisms that are central to Dynamic Network Connectivity.
 In monkeys, guanfacine improves working memory, attention regulation, and behavioral inhibition, and these actions are independent of its sedative effects.
 The use of guanfacine for treating prefrontal disorders was developed by the Arnsten Lab at Yale University.
+Because sedation is a common side-effect of guanfacine, it is often best administered in the evening.

 Guanfacine is much more selective for α_{2A}-adrenergic receptors than clonidine, which binds to and activates not only the α_{2A}-adrenergic receptor but also α_{2B}- and α_{2C}-adrenergic receptors and the imidazoline receptor.
 It is weaker than clonidine in producing hypotension and sedation, has weaker pre-synaptic actions on the α_{2A}-adrenergic receptor than clonidine (10-fold less effective in decreasing locus coeruleus activity and norepinephrine release), and may have greater efficacy in activating post-synaptic α_{2A}-adrenergic receptors (as suggested by guanfacine being more potent than clonidine in enhancing prefrontal cortex-related working memory in aged monkeys).